 One thing I love to do is to cook multiple dishes at the same time.
 Think about cooking rice, a dal, and a veggie curry all at the same time!
 You can do this as simply as stacking Pyrex containers on top of the rack that comes with your Instant Pot.
 I used these 3-cup Pyrex rectangle dishes.
 Instead of using the lids, I covered the tops with foil and stacked them like plus signs.
 I was able to fit 3 in at a time.

-I was able to get some stackable stainless steel containers that even had an insert rack, but they are out of stock right now.
-I’ll leave the link in case they come back in.
+I was able to get some stackable stainless steel containers that even had an insert rack.

 Everyone is excited about making a vegan cheesecake or baking something moist and delicious, like a Pear Cranberry Cake, in their IP.
 You will be placing a smaller pan on top of the rack that came with your Instant Pot, so you will need a smaller pan than one you would typically use in your oven.